 How can you help?
 Keep your students home if they are sick.
 Please do not send your student to school after giving fever reducing, anti-nausea, or anti-diarrheal medications.
 Encourage healthy habits such as: WASHING HANDS FREQUENTLY, teach your student correct hand washing techniques, wear a mask, encourage your student to drink plenty of water throughout the day, ensure your student gets plenty of sleep each night, provide healthy food options and encourage healthy eating habits.
 Encourage your student to get exercise.
 These healthy habits help to support your student’s immune system and will help keep them healthy!
 Make sure to check in with your students to see how they are doing.
 Help your students remember that mental health is just as important as physical health.

-Though I know this year will be challenging for all of us, I look forward to helping our students have the best and healthiest year possible.
+Though I know this year may be another challenging one for all of us, I look forward to helping our students have the best and healthiest year possible.
 You may contact me directly by phone or email.
-Let's work together to take the best care of our students!
+I look forward to working together with you to ensure the health of all our students!

 News from the Nurse